-• Google limits search results to a maximum of two per website.
-This is their way of ‘democratizing’ the internet and making sure that no website dominates any given search.
+• This is Google's way of ‘democratizing’ the internet and making sure that no website dominates any given search.

-• Now think about what this means when you are looking for archived genealogy records.
-Google’s internal hidden limits will restrict your ability to see the best and most relevant genealogy records.
-Why?
+• Basically, Google’s internal hidden limit can easily restrict your ability to see the best and most relevant genealogy records.

 • Potentially, how big is this problem?
 To begin with, genealogy records are archived records.
 As discussed in the article A Country Guide to Google Search Engines, historic records associated with a specific individual are likely to be clustered at just one or two archives.
 However, when searching with Google, this might not be evident due to the two-listings-per-page limit.
 Thus, you may never see all the records you want from a particular website.